aginity/Redshift/README.md

 1. You must have Aginity Pro or Team installed.
 Visit our website aginity.com/products to download Aginity Pro for free or evaluate Aginity Team.
 2. You must have access to a Redshift database and appropriate permissions to the INFORMATION_SCHEMA.
-3. The links below provide a reference to the INFORMATION_SCHEMA tables used and the corresponding catalog query names and description.

 The folders within this repository represent classes of query packages which may interest you.